The Ballad of Cable Hogue: Reception

 Largely ignored upon its release, The Ballad of Cable Hogue has been rediscovered and is often held by critics as an example of the breadth of Peckinpah's talent.
 They claim that the film proves Peckinpah's ability to make unconventional and original work without resorting to explicit violence.
 Over the years, Peckinpah cited the film as a favorite.
 All the town scenes were filmed on location at Apacheland Movie Ranch in Apache Junction, Arizona.
 The desert scenes at Cable Springs and elsewhere were filmed in Nevada at Valley of Fire State Park.

 Critics have called The Ballad of Cable Hogue a "Death of the West" film, depicting the transition from old to modern civilization.
-Other films of this category include Once Upon a Time in the West (1968), Paint Your Wagon (1969), Monte Walsh (1970), The Life and Times of Judge Roy Bean (1972), The Shootist (1976), Unforgiven (1992) and Peckinpah's Ride the High Country (1962), The Wild Bunch (1969) and Pat Garrett and Billy the Kid (1973).
+Other films of this category include Once Upon a Time in the West (1968), Paint Your Wagon (1969), Monte Walsh (1970), McCabe & Mrs. Miller (1971), The Life and Times of Judge Roy Bean (1972), The Shootist (1976), Unforgiven (1992) and Peckinpah's Ride the High Country (1962), The Wild Bunch (1969) and Pat Garrett and Billy the Kid (1973).

-Box office

-The Ballad of Cable Hogue had an operating budget of $3,716,946.
-The film earned $5,000,000 worldwide, with $3,500,000 in box office sales in the United States, and an additional $1,500,000 internationally.

 Popular culture

 Welsh musician John Cale wrote and recorded a song titled "Cable Hogue" for his 1975 album Helen of Troy.

 Tucson band Calexico wrote a song called "Ballad Of Cable Hogue" on their 2000 album Hot Rail, which shares similar lyrical themes to the plot of the film.

+The 2007 bootleg album Cable Hogue Soundtrack, by the Japanese band Les Rallizes Dénudés, has no connection to the movie or its soundtrack.

+Cable Hogue is the name chosen by the super-intelligent artificial intelligence that is a moon-sized star ship in Neal Asher's Polity series of books.